florentc/youbrick/README.md

 ### Configuration

-The video player and the web browser used to "watch" and "browse" channels and videos are specified in the `Config` module (by default "mpv" and "firefox").
+The video player and the web browser used to "watch" and "browse" channels and videos are specified in the `Config` module (by default `mpv` and `firefox`).
 They should be configured before building Youbrick.

 ### Building